EwweKovacevic/Add-SetAOP-EasyAdmin/README.md

 Make sure you do NOT overwrite your existing EasyAdmin folder, use a software that doesn't overwrite folders and only files.

 ## Warning
-Make sure you already have the latest version of EasyAdmin installed(this script works on the latest version today which is 7.2), this script is barely tested so there might be bugs, if there are bugs just join my [Discord server](https://discord.gg/eJfgfFtZ2r) and open a ticket.
+Make sure you already have the latest version of EasyAdmin installed(this script works on the latest version today[15/05/2024] which is 7.2), this script is barely tested so there might be bugs, if there are bugs just join my [Discord server](https://discord.gg/eJfgfFtZ2r) and open a ticket.

 # Install Instructions
 >1.
 Extract the .zip